Glossary of Terms

 Supplies: Expendable items having a purchase price of less than $5,000 that will be consumed, worn out, or will otherwise deteriorate in less than two years.

-Time or Effort Certification System: In order to be in compliance with t he Office of Management and Budget Circular A-21, the University must have a mechanism in place in which effort committed on sponsored projects can be certified and documented.
+Time or Effort Certification System: In order to be in compliance with the OMB Uniform Guidance, the University must have a mechanism in place in which effort committed on sponsored projects can be certified and documented.

 Total Direct Costs (TDC): TDC is the total of all direct costs budgeted for a project.